Keel-io/automator/README.md

 ### Automator_logs

-When someone visits your website, Ahoy creates a visit with lots of useful information.
+When you run your SQL queries, Automator creates a log with useful information (more details coming soon).

 - **category**
 - **start_time**